 Ms. Sweeney holds a Bachelor of Science degree in molecular and cell biology from the University of Connecticut and a Master of Science degree in biotechnology and certificate in national security studies from Johns Hopkins University.
 She is a member of the American Society of Crime Laboratory Directors, the American Academy of Forensic Sciences and the International Society for Forensic Genetics.

-As VP of Global Products and International Business, Mr. Ahmed is a sales and business development professional, leading Bode’s international services and global DNA collection product sales.
-Since joining Bode in 2000, Mr. Ahmed brings 15+ years of DNA experience and has made significant contributions towards establishing and expanding Bode’s market share.
+As VP of Business Operations, Mr. Ahmed is a sales and business development professional, leading Bode’s international services and global DNA collection product sales.
+Since joining Bode in 2000, Mr. Ahmed brings 22+ years of DNA experience and has made significant contributions towards establishing and expanding Bode’s market share.
 Mr. Ahmed has extensive experience with high-throughput DNA processing, establishing distribution and strategic partnerships, ensuring compliance with international standards, evaluating markets, and developing customer relationships.
-Mr. Ahmed has travel and cultural experience in over 30 countries.
-Mr. Ahmed has also served as the Assistant Lab Director, Director of Consulting and Training, and Director of DNA Databasing during his 18+ year career with Bode.
+Mr. Ahmed has travel and cultural experience in over 40 countries.
+Mr. Ahmed has also served as the Assistant Lab Director, Director of Consulting and Training, and Director of DNA Databasing during his 20+ year career with Bode.

 Mr. Ahmed has successfully acquired, led and completed multiple contracts with international, state, and federal law enforcement agencies.
 In addition, Mr. Ahmed also has extensive hands-on experience in processing various DNA substrates, implementing robotic methodologies, and effectively using software solutions for high throughput DNA processing.
 Mr. Ahmed received his Master of Science in Biochemistry and his Bachelor of Science in Biology from George Washington University.